 Halbeath Wedding

 Back issues of local papers can give us all sorts of fascinating information about the past.
-When the article itself is about “Past Times”, we are shown even further back.
+When the article itself is about “Past Times”, we are shown even further back in time.
 George Robertson has found an article in a 1909 copy of “The Leven Advertiser and Wemyss Gazette” which recounts how weddings were held in Fife mining villages in the 1860s.
 “WEDDING CELEBRATIONS IN 19TH CENTURY HALBEATH” shows us how different they were from today.

 Harleys Acres